MEISTER97/Project-Skin-disease-detection/FlutterApp/projects/README.md

 The app connects to a Django backend that handles:

 - Image processing and model inference
-- Classification using a ResNet-50 model trained on the **HAM10000** dataset from the [ISIC Archive](https://api.isic-archive.com/collections/212/)
+- Classification using a ResNet-50 model trained on the **HAM10000** dataset

 > 💡 The model is trained to distinguish between benign and malignant skin lesions.